 Commission a Portrait Painting, by Vincent Keeling

-Thanks for thinking of me in terms of commissioning a portrait painting.
-The first thing to say is that I do realise for most people the idea of getting a custom portrait painted, is a big decision and perhaps a little intimidating not knowing where to begin.
-This being especially true as a portrait commission is usually of a loved one, whether a friend, family member or beloved pet.
-And of course, anything custom made in this modern world, with all the care, love and time this requires, is not cheap so there is that too.
+Thanks for thinking of me when it comes to commissioning a portrait painting.
+The first thing to say is that I do realise for most people, the idea of getting a custom portrait painted, is a big decision, and perhaps a little intimidating not knowing where to begin.
+This being especially true as a portrait commission is usually of a loved one, whether a friend, family member, or beloved pet.
+Or indeed a famous face portrait of the likes of Seamus Heaney above or Leonard Cohen below, who are also loved ones of a different sort.

-Considering all this, what I hope to do here is offer a little reassurance that if you do entrust me with this most special task, I promise to do my utmost to make the portrait a success for you; And if perhaps, I’m not the right portrait artist for you, my painting style isn’t quite to your liking, that’s no worries at all.
-I’m still hoping the information below might prove useful to you.
+Considering this, what I hope to do here is offer a little reassurance that if you do decide to entrust me with this special task, I promise to do my utmost to make the portrait a success for you.
+To make it something of an heirloom that you are proud to show off to family and friends alike for many years to come.

 Artist Vincent Keeling painting a portrait of Leonard Cohen